DualGuard: Dual-stream Large Language Model Watermarking Defense against Paraphrase and Spoofing Attack: Methodology

 \section{Methodology}

-In this section, we first introduce the preliminaries of LLM watermarking and then present the proposed watermark mapping model for generating the dual-stream watermark signal (\S\ref{sec: model}).
+In this section, we first introduce the preliminary and then present the proposed watermark mapping model for generating the dual-stream watermark signal (\S\ref{sec: model}).
 During text generation, these signals are iteratively injected into the LLM logits (\S\ref{sec: inject}).
 We then describe the watermark detection process, which encompasses both detecting the watermark signal and detecting and tracing spoofing attacks (\S\ref{sec: detect}).
-The overall framework is illustrated in Figure \ref{fig: model framework}, and the watermark injection and detection processes are detailed in Algorithms \ref{algo: gen} and \ref{algo: detect}, respectively.
+The overall framework is illustrated in Figure \ref{fig: model framework}, and the watermark injection and detection processes are detailed in Algorithms \ref{algo: gen} and \ref{algo: detect}.